aFarkas/respimage/how-respimg-works.md

 <!-- yeah, sizes="500px" doesn't make sense in a responsive design -->
 ```

 The calculation is pretty simple.
-First the browser calculates the sizes attribute in pixel, in our case it's simple (500px are 500px ;-)) and then divides the width descriptor by the calculated current size:
+First the browser calculates the sizes attribute in CSS pixels, in our case it's simple (500px are 500px ;-)) and then divides the width descriptor by the calculated current size:

 ```
 small.jpg:  500w / 500px = 1x
 medium.jpg: 500w / 500px = 2x
 ```

-Then the browser simply looks at the devicePixelRatio (i.e.: pixel density) of the users device and the source candidate, which has a density euqal or higher is the best candidate.
+Then the browser simply takes the source candidate, which can satisfy the pixel density of the user's device (devicePixelRatio).

 The specification gives the implementers (mainly browser vendors, but also polyfills) room for improvements based on bandwidth, battery status, CPU/GPU performance, user preferences and so worth.

-And this is where ``respimg``'s intelligent resource selection comes into play.
-Because there are possible improvements to the resource selection, that should be always optimized, if exact bandwidth, user preferences etc. are unknown.
+And this is where ``respimg``'s not so stupid resource selection comes into play.
+Because there are possible improvements to the resource selection, that should be always optimized, especially if exact bandwidth, user preferences etc. are unknown.

 While there are some "main breakpoints" you can never account for all breakpoints especially not, if you do multiply each of them, with the diversity of each devicePixelRatio's (1x, 1.5x, 2x and 2.25x).